-The Mr. Clark mentioned by Mather was the Rev. Thomas Clarke, the second minister at the church in Chelmsford and great grandfather of the famous John Hancock, the first signer of the Declaration of Independence and the first Governor of the Commonwealth of Massachusetts.
+The Mr. Clarke mentioned by Mather was the Rev. Thomas Clarke, the second minister in Chelmsford and great grandfather of the famous John Hancock, the first signer of the Declaration of Independence and the first Governor of the Commonwealth of Massachusetts.

-Martha Sparks was born in Braintree, September 16, 1656, the daughter of Thomas Barrett, who moved to Chelmsford with his family before March, 1660.
-This was the Barrett family that lived in what is now the Barrett-Byam House - or possibly a previous dwelling on the same site - the museum of the Chelmsford Historical Society at 40 Byam Road.
+Martha Sparks' maiden name was Barrett.
+She was born in Braintree, September 16, 1656, the daughter of Thomas Barrett who moved to Chelmsford with his family in the early 1660's.
+This was the Barrett family that lived in what is now the Barrett-Byam House," the museum of the Chelmsford Historical Society at 40 Byam Road.
 Martha married Henry Sparks of Exeter, N.H.
-July 10, 1676 and they had two or three children.
+July 10, 1676 and they had two children.

-As a result of being accused of being witch, she was confined in Boston Gaol on October 28, 1691 without apparently ever appearing in court.
-One year later, her father, who had been caring for her children, petitioned the Governor and the Council of the Massachusetts Bay Colony for her release: "To his Excy, Sr. William Phips, Knt.
-Capn Genil, and Governor in Chiefe of their of Chelmsford in New England, in behalf of his daughter, Martha Sparkes, wife of Henry Sparkes who is now a Souldier in their Majties Service att the Easterne Parts, and soe hath beene for a Considerable Time, Humbly Showeth.
+After being accused of being a witch, she was

+confined in Boston Gaol on October 28, 1691 without, apparently, ever appearing in court.
+One year later her father, who had been caring for her children, petitioned the Governor and the Council of the Massachusetts Bay Colony for her release.

+"To his Excy.
+Sr. William Phips.
+Knt.
+Capn Genll. and Governor in Chiefe of their Majties Province of the Massachusetts Bay in New England and to the Honed.
+Council thereof.

+"The Humble Petition of Thomas Barrett of Cheimsford in New England, in behalf of his Daughter Martha Sparkes, wife of Henry Sparkes who is now a solider in their Majties Service att the Easterne Parts, and soe hath beene for a Considerable Time, Humbly Showeth

-"That yor Petitionrs Daughter hath layne in Prison in Boston for the Space of Twelve months and Five days, being Committed by Thomas Danforth, Esq the Late Depty Governor, upon suspicion of Witchcraft, Since which noe Evidence hath appeared against her in any Such matter, neither hath any Given bond to prosecute her nor doth any one att this day accuse her of any such thing as yor Petitionr knows of.
-That yor Petitionr hath ever since kept two of her children - the one of 5 years ye other of 2 years old, ech hath been a considerable Trouble and charge to him in his poore & mean Condition; besides vor Petitionr hath a Lame antient [ancient?] & sick wife, who for these 5 yeares & upwards past hath beene soe afflicted: as that shee is altogether rendred uncapable of affording her self any help, wch much augments his Trouble.
+That yor Petitioners Daughter hath Layne in Prison in Boston for the Space of Twelve months and Five. days, being Committed by Thomas Danforth, Esq the Late Depty Governor. upon suspicion of Witchcraft, Since which noe Evidence hath appeared against her in any Such matter, neither hath any Given bond to prosecute her nor doth any one att this day accuse her of any such thing as yor Petitionr knows of.
+That Yor Petitionr hath ever since kept two of her children--the one of 5 years ye other of 2 years old, wch hath been a considerable Trouble and charge to him in his poore meane Condition; besides yor Petitionr hath a Lame antient & sick wife, who for these 5 years & upwards past hath beene soe afflicted: as that shee is altogether rendred uncapable of affording her self any help, wch much augments his Trouble.

-"Yor Poore Petitionr Earnestly and humbly Intreates Yor E'cy & honrs to take his distressed condition into yor consideracon, And that you will please to order ye releasemt. of his Daughtr. from her confinemt.
-Whereby she may returne home to her poore children to look after them, haveing nothing to pay the charge of her Confinemt.
+Yor Poore Petitionr Earnestly and humbly Intreates Yor E cy & honrs to take this distressed condition into yor consideracon.
+And that you will please to order ye releasemt. of his Daughtr. from her confinement.
+Whereby she may returne home to her poore children to look after them, having nothing to pay the charge of her Confinemt.

-"And yor Petitionr as in duty bound shall ever pray, &c.
-Nov.
+"Any yor Petitionr as in duty bound shall ever pray, Nov.
 1, 1692."

-On December 8, 1692, after having been confined for 58 weeks, she was released to her father and returned to her father's house, or to the one room cottage on the top of Robin's Hill where she had lived previously.
+On December 8, 1692, after having been confined for 58 weeks, she was released to her father and returned to her father's house or to the one room cottage on the top of Robin Hill where she had lived previously.
+This cottage had been built by the Town as a lookout to warn of any approaching peril.

-So, when you answer the door on Halloween this year and see what appears to be a witch, reflect on the sad plight of Martha Sparks before you inform the authorities of your suspicions.
+So, when you answer the door on Halloween this year and see what you think is a witch, remember the sad fate of Martha Sparks before you inform the authorities of your suspicions.